jordanoverbye/are.na-graphql/README.md

 > Note: This is still very much a WIP

 A GraphQL schema and server wrapping the are.na REST API.
+The GraphQL schema can be found [here](./src/type-defs.js)

 ## Getting Started